rikka0w0/UICC_BML_Parser/readme.md

 1. BYTE, the sum of numbers of child tags
 1. child tags (binary data)
 ### Collection (0x18)
 A collection holds a list of child nodes.
-It can only have nodes as its child tag.
+It can have nodes and 0x3B as its child tag.
 1. BYTE, tag type, 0x18
 1. BYTE, fixed, 0x01
 1. BYTE, purpose unknown, seems to be some kind of type indicator